brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 11:00am - 12:00pm: Add functionality to view Past Trips from Firestore in application's UI.

-* 1:00pm - 3:00pm: Work on adding extra layer of error handling, and add Update functionality for Past Trips from Firestore.
+* 1:00pm - 3:00pm: Work on adding extra layer of error handling, and add Update and Delete functionality for Past Trips from Firestore.

 <!-- NOTES: